Tanot Solutions

 Also, if a website has too many links on just a few keyword-specific anchor texts, then it’s most likely a link farm.

-You can also detect a link farm website by empty anchor texts.
+You can also detect link farms by empty anchor texts.
 In the report below, 35.1% of links on a website are on empty anchors and the remaining ones are on anchor texts like “here” and “download now.”

 8. Flag rapid fluctuations in the website’s search rankings and organic traffic

-If you suspect a website to be a link farm, check its search engine rankings over time.
-Any sudden increase or regular fluctuations in search rankings indicate the use of link farming and other black hat SEO techniques.
+If you suspect a website to be a link farm, check the site’s rankings in search results over time.
+Any sudden increase or regular fluctuations in its rankings on search engine results pages indicate the use of link farms and other black hat SEO techniques.

 For example, see the sudden spikes in organic search traffic of another link farm website.
-The traffic growth looks suspicious and suggests that this website uses link farming techniques.
+The traffic growth looks suspicious and suggests that this website uses link farms.

 9. Assess the look and feel of the website

 Manually visit the website and check out its layout and design.
-Link farm websites often use templates with little or no customization and look messy.
+Websites that are a part of link farms often use templates with little or no customization and look messy.
 So, they are easier to spot.

 10. Look for networks of interlinking websites with little original content

-In a link farm, the websites frequently link to each other, building a network of interconnected links.
+In link farms, the websites frequently add links to each other, building a network of interconnected links and pages.
 Look for websites with low-quality content that heavily link to a specific set of websites to identify a link farm.

 11. Identify paid link offers and schemes